mackenziekbrooks/dci102-f18-humanities-data/schedule.md

   * Specifically, what can you do to the text files to make them easier to work with?
 * Review the Assignments page for Unit 1.
 Bring questions.

-* [Getting Started with Topic Modeling and MALLET](http://programminghistorian.org/lessons/topic-modeling-and-mallet) \(concentrate on the first couple sections\)

 * Read: [Argument Clinic](http://scottbot.net/argument-clinic/)

 ### Thursday, 9/27/18